Financial News (1884–1945): Marks' departure

 Handing over the editorship in 1909 to Ellis Powell, Marks remained the controlling influence as proprietor.
-He suffered increasing bouts of ill-health due to gout and had at least one stroke in 1915, and was forced to cease any active involvement in the newspaper; he died in December 1916.
+He suffered increasing bouts of ill-health due to gout and had at least one stroke in 1915.
+He was forced to cease any active involvement in the newspaper and died in December 1916.
 Although he left his interest to a nephew, the existing board fought off his attempts to take control.
 The Marks estate was eventually sold in 1919, and most of the Financial News shares were bought by John Jarvis.
-In 1926 it was sold again to the Trireme Trust, although with Jarvis remaining chairman; however, the mounting losses of the Morning Post, which the Trust also owned, forced another sale in 1928.
+In 1926 it was sold again to the Trireme Trust.
+Jarvis remained as chairman.
+However, the mounting losses of the Morning Post, which the Trust also owned, forced another sale in 1928.
 During this period it absorbed one major rival, the Financier and Bullionist.

 Brendan Bracken

 The new ownership was put together by Brendan Bracken, who had been elected to the board of Eyre & Spottiswoode.
-Bracken persuaded the board to buy the Financial News and then bought a number of other publications (the Investors Chronicle and a half-share in The Economist among them); Bracken himself took responsibility for the Financial News.
+Bracken persuaded the board to buy the Financial News and then bought a number of other publications (the Investors Chronicle and a half-share in The Economist among them).
+Bracken himself took responsibility for the Financial News.
 Circulation rose in the early 1930s, but the Financial Times was still selling about three or four times as many copies.
 In spring 1937 sales hit 10,000, but only briefly.

-When Adolf Hitler was appointed Chancellor of Germany, the Financial News leader was headed "Heil Hitler!"; it argued that Hitler was the prisoner of the non-Nazi majority in his government, and that the Nazis were highly unlikely to "attempt to base their power on armed force".
+When Adolf Hitler was appointed Chancellor of Germany, the Financial News lead heading was "Heil Hitler!".
+It argued that Hitler was the prisoner of the non-Nazi majority in his government, and that the Nazis were highly unlikely to "attempt to base their power on armed forces".
 However, the paper soon changed its line, arguing at the time of the remilitarization of the Rhineland that a stand would have to be taken against German military aggression.
 Hargreaves Parkinson became editor in 1938.

 Merger and closure

 During the Second World War, Bracken became close to Lord Camrose, the proprietor since 1919 of the Financial Times.
-The two privately agreed to raise their advertising rates to protect their finances, and eventually agreed that the other would have first refusal if one wanted to sell.
+The two privately agreed to raise their advertising rates to protect their finances, and eventually agreed that the other would have first option if one wanted to sell.
 Towards the end of the war, Camrose decided to sell the Financial Times, and arrangements for a merger were put in place.
-The financial deal was a complex one: the Financial News raised the cost of buying a controlling interest in the Financial Times by selling its own offices and investments, and by a share issue, but could only make up the full amount by simultaneously selling to the Financial Times the copyright and goodwill of the Financial News.
+The financial deal was a complex one.
+The Financial News raised the finances to buy a controlling interest in the Financial Times by selling its own offices and investments and by a share issue.
+Financial News made up the full amount by selling the copyright and goodwill of the Financial News to Financial Times.
 Camrose himself bought some Financial News shares to help the deal along.

-The Financial News ceased publication on 1 October 1945; the Financial Times afterward at first appeared with the title "Financial Times, incorporating The Financial News".
+The Financial News ceased publication on 1 October 1945.
+The Financial Times appeared at first with the title "Financial Times, incorporating The Financial News".
 The three top jobs in the new merged paper went to former Financial News employees, including Parkinson as editor.